fumeapp/action/README.md

 ## Usage

 ### 1. Setting up a Github Secret
-In order to authenticate with Vapor from Github Actions, we will need to add a `FUME_TOKEN` [secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets) to your repository.\
+In order to authenticate with Fume from Github Actions, we will need to add a `FUME_TOKEN` [secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets) to your repository.\
 To do so, you may do the following:
 1. On GitHub, navigate to the main page of the repository you intend to use this action on.
 2. Under your repository name, click `Settings`.